LCPS

 Badollet & Trulinger Building, 894 Commercial, 1945

 Charles T. Diamond's work was heavily influenced by the historic detailing of European structures.
-Many of the buildings he designed highlight decorative elements lifted from Italian and Spanish designs.
+Many of the buildings he designed feature decorative elements inspired by Italian and Spanish designs.

 - Dixie Baking Co.
 Building - Charles T. Diamond, 1923